Mackinac Center for Public Policy: History

 The Mackinac Center is classified as a 501(c)(3) organization under the U.S. Internal Revenue Code.
-The Mackinac Center is a member of the State Policy Network, an umbrella organization of conservative and libertarian think tanks operating at the state level.
-In November 2006 The New York Times published a two-part series about state-based free-market think tanks that described how the Mackinac Center trained think-tank executives from 42 countries and nearly every US state.
-The New York Times also reported that, "When the Mackinac Center was founded in 1987, there were just three other conservative state-level policy institutes.
-Now there are 48, in 42 states."
+It is a member of the State Policy Network of state-level conservative and libertarian think tanks.

+The Mackinac Center published a 20-point plan for state fiscal reform, with Governor John Engler fully or partially implementing 16 of those recommendations during his first term in office.
+In 1994, Engler said, "When the Mackinac Center speaks, we listen".

 When asked by Detroit's Metro Times in 1996, the Center's President Lawrence Reed said: "Our funding sources are primarily foundations ... with the rest coming from corporations and individuals," but that "... revealing our contributors would be a tremendous diversion..."

+In 2001, Mackinac Center was described as "the leading advocate for a universal education tax credit" by a Wall Street Journal editorial.

 In 2002, the Michigan Education Association (MEA) sued the Mackinac Center over the Center's use of a supportive quote by the MEA's President in fundraising material.
 In 2004, the Michigan Court of Appeals threw out the lawsuit.

+In November 2006 The New York Times published a two-part series about state-based "conservative" think tanks that described how the Mackinac Center trained think-tank executives from 42 countries and nearly every US state.
+The New York Times also reported that, "When the Mackinac Center was founded in 1987, there were just three other conservative state-level policy institutes.
+Now there are 48, in 42 states."